-Meanwhile we have both just been given their very best opportunity to believe.
-It doesn’t get better than this.
-He decide to believe.
+Meanwhile both have just been given their very best opportunity to believe.
+It doesn’t get better.
+He decided to believe.
 They decide not to.
-We each will leave this intersection and meet again on the Great and, for many, terrible Day of Final Judgement.
+Each of them will leave this moment in time, and each one will meet again on the Great and, for many, terrible Day of Final Judgement.
 Jesus will be seated on a throne.
 The choices we made will be revealed.
-Some condemned in their sins.
-He will be welcomed home with no sin, into the Light of God.
+Some will be condemned in their sins.
+But our man who was cured of two kinds of blindness that day will be welcomed home with no sin, into the Light of God.

 Man born blind “Get real” questions